Tel: +44 (0)24 7652 2335

 Email: m dot w dot hulse at warwick dot ac dot uk

 Coventry CV4 7AL

-Michael Hulse has won numerous awards for his poetry, and has earned the praise of Gwyneth Lewis, Simon Armitage, C. K. Stead, the late Peter Porter and many others.
+Professor Michael Hulse teaches poetry and comparative literature.
+He has won numerous awards for his poetry, and has earned the praise of Gwyneth Lewis, Simon Armitage, C. K. Stead, the late Peter Porter and many others.
 His 2013 collection, Half-Life, was chosen as a Book of the Year in the Australian Book Review, where John Kinsella described it as “brilliant”, “devastatingly disturbing” and “technically perfect”.
 Reading tours have taken him to the US, Canada and Mexico, India, Australia, New Zealand, and many parts of Europe.
-He is a permanent judge of the Günter Grass Foundation’s Albatross Prize, a literary award similar to Britain’s Man Booker International, and, with J. M. Coetzee and Susanna Moore, is an ambassador for Adelaide Writers’ Week.
-In 2009 he co-founded the Hippocrates Prize (www.hippocrates-poetry.org), for a poem on a medical subject, with Warwick colleague Prof. Donald Singer, and together they organize an annual international symposium on poetry and medicine.
+He has been a judge of the Günter Grass Foundation’s Albatross Prize, a literary award similar to Britain’s Man Booker International, and, with J. M. Coetzee and Susanna Moore, served as an ambassador for Adelaide Writers’ Week.
+In 2009 he co-founded the Hippocrates Prize, for a poem on a medical subject, with Warwick colleague Prof. Donald Singer, and together they organize an annual international symposium on poetry and medicine.
 In 2011 the Hippocrates initiative took the Times Higher Education Award for Excellence and Innovation in the Arts.
 For more information on Michael, see the literature pages of the British Council’s site.

 Teaching and supervision